AI4Finance-Foundation/ElegantRL/README.md

     AgentZoo.py  # There are many model-free DRL algorithms here.
 You can learn these algorithm here.
     AgentNet.py  # The neural network architecture for actor and critic is here.
     ----folder---
     BetaWarning  # I put the latest version here.
-You can find lots of bug here.
+You can find lots of bug here, but new.
     History      # I put the historical files here.
-You can find the bug-free code here.
+You can find the bug-free code here, but old.
 There are only 3 python file in my DRL PyTorch implement.
 (I will add more detail later.)

 # run